 Does My Auto Insurance Cover Car Sharing?

-Before signing up, you should call your insurance company to make sure it doesn't exclude car sharing from your coverage.
-This is especially important for hosts because your insurance company could cancel your policy or raise your rates if it finds out you're renting out your vehicle.
+Before signing up, you should call your insurance company to check your coverage.
+This is especially important if you're renting out your car because your insurance company could cancel your policy or raise your rates if it finds out you're renting out your vehicle.

 Find Cheap Auto Insurance Quotes in Your Area